Blog

 The full-stack approach begins with research.
 This is where you'll think about what your product does, who it's for, and why people will want to use it.
 The goal of the research phase is to identify user needs and design solutions for them.

 The final stage of full-stack UX design is product development.
-The development phase is where the finalized features, interactions, and visual elements are turned into functioning code.

 Conclusion

 The full-stack approach to user experience design is a more holistic way to ensure your users get the best, most consistent experience possible.
 With designers owning and being able to touch the product at every step in its life-cycle, you not only get a better product but more skilled and flexible designers.
-By following this full-stack approach, you can be confident in your design decisions and get the most out of your process.